Go to content

 b) To provide service messages and information.

-c) To provide support and service messages, including responding to questions and
+c) To provide support and service messages, including responding to questions and complaints and sending updates about our products and services.

 d) To respond to inquiries or complaints.